giantswarm/fmt/kubernetes/annotations_and_labels.md

 define a couple of variables that can then be re-used throughout other templates in the chart.

-The team label is set using the `maintainers` field in Chart.yaml.
-The prefix `team-` identifies it and is used to set `.Values.maintainers.team`.
+The team label is set using the `maintainers` array field in Chart.yaml.
+The `name` field identifies the team and the `url` field is used to set the value of the `app.giantswarm.io/team` label.

 ```
 maintainers:
 - name: team-firecracker
+  url: firecracker
 ```

 Contents of `_helpers.tpl`: